-One of the absolute best tools you need to master if you are running any sort of online business is Google.
-Everything you need to know is in Google some where.
-Of course the trick is having the time and skills to drill down to what you need to know and discard the junk.
+One of the absolute best tools you need to master if you are running an online business is Google.
+Everything you need to know is on Google somewhere.
+Of course, the trick is having the time and skills to drill down to what you need to know and discard the junk.

 Since they are free for people to use, and with millions of searches conducted daily on the search engines, being able to rank on the first page for your particular search term is a highly sought after position, and can be extremely difficult to achieve.

-Do not forget that Google is also a multi billion dollar business, and companies can pay to have results in front of you, even though their page may not rank that well if the playing fields were levelled.
+Do not forget that Google is also a multi-billion dollar business, and some companies pay to have their results in front of you, even though their page may not rank that well if the playing fields were level.

-When you are buying advertisements, it is like paying for traffic.
-This may not sound like a good idea, however if done correctly, not only should you be driving traffic, it should be “targeted traffic” to your website, sales page or opt-in form.
+When you are buying advertisements, it is paying for traffic.
+Done correctly, not only should you be driving traffic, it should be “targeted traffic” to your website, sales page or opt-in form.

 Your conversions will tell the story.
-When you pay for your traffic, you are guaranteed of a consistent targeted traffic flow to your site, sales page or offer.
-Monitoring your conversion results will give you the opportunity to optimise the ads and landing pages.
+When you pay for your traffic, guarantees you of consistent targeted traffic flow to your site, sales page or offer.
+Monitoring your conversion results will allow you to optimize the ads and landing pages.

-Scale up those campaigns with the best conversion rates and scale back those that are not performing as well until they can either be optimised or dropped.
+Scale-up those campaigns with the best conversion rates and scale back those that are not performing as well until they can either be optimized or dropped.

-Always keep in mind that yes, having your page optimised for SEO absolutely cannot be overlooked, however organic results from search engines can take a lot of time and effort before bearing results.
+Always keep in mind that yes, having your page optimized for SEO absolutely cannot be overlooked; however, organic results from search engines can take a lot of time and effort before bearing results.

 Paying For Traffic

-The most common method of advertising is called pay per click (PPC), and you are charged with number of hits a link gets when your ad is clicked.
-Other methods of charging for your ad are based on the number of times, it is presented for viewing, cost per impression.
+The most common method of advertising is called pay per click (PPC).
+You pay for the number of hits to a link from your ad.
+Other methods of charging for your ad determined by the number of times, it is presented for viewing, cost per impression.

-There has been a lot of information about including good keywords in your ads, however when I am paying for the traffic, I am selling the sizzle, not the steak as they say.
+Using the right power words in your ads, when paying for traffic, helps sell the sizzle, not the steak as they say.
 For paid campaigns, I would advise that you are spending more time on the copy and detail of landing and squeeze pages, not just keywords.

 Solo Ads (email buys), are usually charged per click, however here we are using a provider who has a mailing list, and they send our offer or ad to the list via email, and this is where the copy is more important than keywords.

-There are many tools that aid you in using the right keyword for the right moment.
-A search of Google will reveal many fantastic tools you can use, but here are 3 of my favourites to get you going.
+A search of Google will reveal a plethora of fantastic tools you can use for keyword research, but here are three of my favourites to get you going.

 - 1. Google Keyword Planner – Hey, its from Google so it's the place to start.

-- 2. Keywords Everywhere – I like this because its a free easy to use browser extension for either Chrome or Firefox.
+- 2. Keywords Everywhere – I like this because it's a free easy to use extension for either Chrome or Firefox.

-- 3. Answer The Public – Ok this site has one of the quirkiest home pages you have ever seen, and using the site does take a little getting used to.
+- 3. Answer The Public – Ok, this site has one of the quirkiest home pages you have ever seen, and using the site does take a little practice.

-Nowadays there is intense competition for the most searched or common keywords, and has driven costs higher and higher for the average internet marketer.
-It is very important therefore to do your research, narrow down the niche you are targeting and look at “long-tail-keywords“.
+Nowadays, there is intense competition for the most searched or common keywords and has driven costs higher and higher for the average internet marketer.
+It is crucial to do your research, narrow down the niche you are targeting and look at “long-tail-keywords“.

-These are longer phrases which people may use to give more specific information or detail about that which they are searching for.
-It is highly advisable to have researched all possible long tail key words before committing to an advertising campaign.
+These are longer phrases which people may use to give more specific information or detail about their search.
+It is highly advisable to have researched all possible long-tail keywords before committing to an advertising campaign.

-Paying for traffic that is targeted, doesn't have to be a mystery any more.
-I have found that buying small parcels of Solo Ads beneficial by enabling me to test, the effectiveness of my squeeze pages and then optimising them and retesting.
+Paying for targeted traffic doesn't have to be a mystery any more.
+I have found that buying small parcels of Solo Ads beneficial by enabling me to test, the effectiveness of my squeeze pages and then optimizing them and retesting.

-The other major benefit from running paid campaigns , are you are guaranteed the clicks you have paid before.
-The down side is that this is cold traffic, i.e. that don't actually know like or trust you yet.
-Now this may not be for everyone, but I would certainly recommend considering the option.
+The other significant benefit from running paid campaigns, is you are guaranteed the clicks for which you have paid.
+Being cold traffic, that doesn't know like or trust you yet, will lower conversions.
+Paid traffic may not be for everyone, but I would certainly recommend considering the option.